Up (The Saturdays song): Chart performance

 On 19 October 2008 "Up" debuted at number five on the UK Singles Chart with first week sales of 26,593.
 In turn outpeaking and outselling previous single "If This Is Love" which debuted at number eight with first week sales of 14,990.
-"Up" became The Saturdays' second consecutive top ten hit in the United Kingdom.
+"Up" became the Saturdays' second consecutive top ten hit in the United Kingdom.
 It was the third highest new entry in its release week, debuting behind Geraldine's "The Winner's Song" which debuted at number two and Leon Jackson's "Don't Call This Love" which debuted at number three.

 On 26 October 2008 the single dropped one place to number six with sales of 22,539 for that week.
 In its third and final week in the top ten it dropped one place to number seven with sales of 22,491 before dropping six places to number thirteen in its fourth week on the chart.
 On 16 November it then dropped five places to number eighteen before dropping a further four places to number twenty-two in its sixth week on the chart.
 In its seventh week it fell four places to number twenty-six and on 7 December it dropped three places to number twenty-nine.
 The song spent its ninth consecutive week in the top 40 on 14 December at number thirty-five before dropping ten places to number forty-five the following week.
 The single, however, re-entered the top forty a week later at number thirty-five, staying in the top forty for an additional ten weeks before dropping out on 8 March 2009.
-In total "Up" spent nineteen non-consecutive weeks in the top forty and thirty non-consecutive weeks within the top seventy-five of the UK Singles Chart.
-It is currently the longest chart-sitting single released by The Saturdays as well as the group's best selling single to-date, selling over 311,000 copies in the United Kingdom alone, although it has been reported Ego has sold over 313,000, it is expected Up has sold over that since Up's last sales report was January 2010.
+In total "Up" spent 19 non-consecutive weeks in the top forty and 36 weeks within the top 100 of the UK Singles Chart.
+It remains the longest chart-sitting single released by the Saturdays and was at one point the group's best selling single to-date, now sitting behind "What About Us", "Higher", and "Ego".